phalcon-orphanage/docs/en/tutorial-vokuro.md

 **Validation**

 The model also has the `validate` method which allows us to attach a validator to any number of fields in our model.
 For the `Users` table, we need the `email` to be unique.
 As such, we attach the `Uniqueness` [validator](filter-validation) to it.
-The validator will fire right before any save operation is performed on the model and the message will be returned back if the validation fails.
+The validator will fire right before any save operation is performed on the model and the message will be returned if the validation fails.

 ```php